Buddhism in Southeast Asia

 The program fee includes all accommodation, airport transfers, arrival orientation, all program required ground transportation, academic credit, various excursions and tours, entrance fees to National Parks, cultural centers, etc. and some meals (breakfast and dinners, Monday - Friday) in the on-campus dorm.
 Students will incur additional costs for personal spending, additional meals and extra travel.
 A full itinerary is provided upon acceptance to the program.
 Students should also budget for an estimated $1,500 to $1,800 for international and domestic airfare.

-PROGRAM BONUS: Students receive a $300 discount from the total program fee if they take both the Module 1 course and a course from Module 2.
+PROGRAM BONUS: Students receive a $800 discount from the total program fee if they take both the Module 1 course and a course from Module 2.
 Students doing both modules will pay $4,900 USD for 6 credit hours.
 As each module is priced individually at $2,850, the total without the discount would have been $5,700 USD.

 Course Title: Buddhism in Southeast Asia

 2015 Course Dates: Monday, June 29, 2015 - Friday, July 17, 2015

 2014 Program Fees: $2,850 USD (2015 Pricing TBD)

 The Education Abroad Network will offer suggested flights from the United States to/from Southeast Asia.
 We will also arrange all internal flights/transfers within the region.
 Upon acceptance into the program, participants will be provided complete airfare details.